-The automated processing of the large volume of checks we receive prevents us from inspecting or looking for special instructions, restrictive indorsements, or “restrictive legends” on every check.
+The automated processing of the large volume of checks we receive prevents us from inspecting or looking for special instructions, restrictive endorsements, or “restrictive legends” on every check.
 Examples of restrictive legends placed on checks are “must be presented within 90 days” or “not valid for more than $1,000.00.”
-The payee’s signature accompanied by the words “for deposit only” is an example of a restrictive indorsement.
-For this reason, we are not required to honor any restrictive legend or indorsement or other special instruction placed on checks you write unless we have agreed in writing to the restriction or instruction.
-Unless we have agreed in writing.
-We are not responsible for any losses, claims, damages, or expenses that result from your placement of these or other special instructions on your checks.
+The payee’s signature accompanied by the words “for deposit only” is an example of a restrictive endorsement.
+For this reason, we are not required to honor any restrictive legend or endorsement or other special instruction placed on checks you write unless we have agreed in writing to the restriction or instruction.
+Unless we have agreed in writing, we are not responsible for any losses, claims, damages, or expenses that result from your placement of these or other special instructions on your checks.

 Payment Order Of Items